Mohammed Barkindo: Secretary General

-At the beginning of June 2016, Barkindo was appointed Secretary General of the OPEC for a period of three years.
-He would take office on 1 August 2016, succeeding the Libyan Abdallah Salem el-Badri, who had been Secretary General since 2007.
+At the beginning of June 2016, Barkindo was appointed secretary general of the OPEC for a period of three years.
+He would take office on 1 August 2016, succeeding the Libyan Abdallah Salem el-Badri, who had been secretary general since 2007.
 Barkindo was considered a neutral choice.
 Nigeria was not calling for production regulation to raise prices, and was not directly involved in existing tensions between Saudi Arabia, Iraq, and Iran.

 In his first remarks about the appointment, Barkindo acknowledged the diplomatic nature of the position, hoping that the members would be willing to "sit down and talk" over policy differences.
 To this end, he aimed to develop personal rapport with the heads of state in OPEC member countries, particularly Saudi Arabia and Iran.
 Through discussions with Russia and nine other non-OPEC countries, Barkindo facilitated the formation of an informal alliance called OPEC+.
 This new alliance, which controlled close to half the global oil production, began collective actions in 2017.
 Barkindo also developed relationships with executives from U.S. oil producers, who traditionally viewed OPEC as a rival.
 He was appointed for a second term in 2019, and OPEC+ was formalized that same year.

 Barkindo continued to attend the UN climate change conferences, which he would address on behalf of OPEC.
-He also led summits with the European Union in 2020 and 2022.
+He also led summits with the European Union in 2020 and 2022, and delivered a keynote speech at the 23rd annual World Petroleum Congress in Houston, Texas in late 2021.

 Barkindo turned down offers of an extended term, so Haitham al-Ghais of Kuwait was chosen by acclamation as his successor.
 Barkindo agreed to become a distinguished fellow at the Global Energy Center of the Atlantic Council upon completing his term as Secretary General on 31 July 2022.